cicsdev/cics-java-liberty-sqlj/README.md

     ```

 ### To deploy the sample into a CICS region
-1. Change the name of the JVMSERVER in the .warbundle file from DFHWLP to the name of the JVMSERVER resource defined in CICS.
+1. Optionally, change the name of the JVMSERVER in the .warbundle file in the com.ibm.cicsdev.sqlj.web.cicsbundle project from DFHWLP to the name of the JVMSERVER resource defined in CICS

-1. Using the CICS Explorer export the ```com.ibm.cicsdev.jdbc.web.cicsbundle``` project to a zFS directory.
+1. Using the CICS Explorer export the ```com.ibm.cicsdev.jdbc.web.cicsbundle``` project to a zFS directory

-1. Define and install a CICS BUNDLE resource definition referring to the deployed bundle directory on zFS in step 2, and ensure all resources are enabled.
+1. Define and install a CICS BUNDLE resource definition referring to the deployed bundle directory on zFS in step 2, and ensure all resources are enabled

 ## Running the sample
 * The servlet is accessed with the following URL: